whosaysni/robotframework-ja/docs/userguide/ExecutingTestCases/OutputFiles.rst

    possible failures.

 `FOR`
-   Remove all passed iterations from `for loops`_ except the last one.
+   Remove all passed iterations from :ref:`for loops` except the last one.

 `WUKS`
-   Remove all failing keywords inside BuiltIn_ keyword :name:`Wait Until Keyword Succeeds` except the last one.
+   Remove all failing keywords inside :ref:`BuiltIn` keyword :name:`Wait Until Keyword Succeeds` except the last one.

 `NAME:<pattern>`